holgi/gitwig-package/readme.md

        s:live> git push origin master

 5. download this project on your server and run `python setup.py install`
-6. in the direcotry `files` are five files that need your attention.
+6. in the direcotry `files` are six files that need your attention.

+   You will need to move them to their destination as noted below and (except for the `config.yaml` file) you'll need to adjust the file paths in them and set the execution bit

-    1. `bare-post-update-hook.sh`
+    1. `bare-post-update-hook.sh` -> `blog-hub.git/hooks/post-update`

-        adjust the paths, move it to `blog-hub.git/hooks/post-update` and set the execution bit.

         This will pull any changes from the `hub` to the `live` repository.

-    2. `live-post-merge-hook.py`
+    2. `live-post-merge-hook.py` -> `blog-live/hooks/post-merge`

-        move it to `blog-live/hooks/post-merge` and set the execution bit.

         This will render the changes after they were pulled from the `hub`.

-    3. `live-post-commit-hook.sh`
+    3. `live-post-commit-hook.sh` -> `blog-live/hooks/post-commit`

-        adjust the path, move it to `blog-live/hooks/post-commit` and set the execution bit.

         This will push any changes commited to the `live` repository to the `hub` and render the site.

-    4. `gitwig-update.py`

-        move it somewhere in your $PATH as `gitwig-update` and set the execution bit
+    4. `gitwig-update.py` -> in your $PATH as `gitwig-update`

         This script is run to render the site.
 You might need to adjust the locale in the script.
 If you want to change some things – for example adding code highlighting – this is your starting point.

+    5. `gitwig-inbox.py` -> in your $PATH as `gitwig-inbox`

+        This script is to process the `inbox` folder in your live or local directory.

-    5. `config.yaml`
+    6. `config.yaml` -> `blog-live/`

-        move this to your live repository and adjust the settings.
         All config possibilities can be found in the `settings.py` module of the `gitwig` package.

 7. Adjust your webserver path to point to the deploy directory and the static directory.
 On my server I keep the deploy directory outside of the `live` directory and use a symlink to the static directory inside the `live` repository.

 setup of the local machine
 --------------------------